 Spintronics, meaning "spin transport electronics", exploits the intrinsic spin of electrons, in addition to their electronic charge, in solid-state devices like sensors.

-Especially the giant magnetoresistance (GMR) and the tunnel magnetoresistance (TMR) increasingly gain in importance and market volume.
+The giant magnetoresistance (GMR) and the tunnel magnetoresistance (TMR) increasingly gain in importance and market volume.
 Such sensors are applied, e.g., as speed detectors in cars or magnetic marker detectors in biomolecular diagnostics.
 GMR and TMR are looked upon as key technology for the future development in magnetic field sensors, at large.
+Great hopes are also pinned on the development of novel spin transport phenomena.
+Spin-Hall-effect and spin orbit effects allow the manipulation of magnetic moments by simple currents.

 The researchers at DISS utilize special simulation tools (micromagnetic modeling, extended Stoner-Wohlfarth model, COMSOL) in order to optimize the sensors.
 In general, research efforts target sensor parameters like sensitivity, sensor size, dynamic range, linearity, bandwidth, power consumption and signal-noise-ratio.
 The level of integration is becoming increasingly important for magnetic sensor manufacturers to differentiate their product and to target various new applications.